 I wrote two posts about death last summer.
 The one about sacrificing animals said what I wanted it to.
 The one about coming to terms with death did not.
 It always read a little schmaltzy and unfocused to me.
 In re-reading, I realized what it was was desperate.
 I took an easy example of death being manageable and tried to persuade myself I was okay with the whole thing.
 There are still contexts, mainly when I am a Scientist, where that strategy works.
-But just outside those lines, I can’t handle it at all.
+But just outside those lines, I don’t handle it well at all.

 This season I saw a lot of death in the field.
 Specifically, a lot of dead babies.
 Two reasons explain their occurrence and my rational vs. emotional responses.